kvasudeva24/DRAM-Simulator/README.md

 I also understand to get the maximum throughput from the hardware we will stripe the data across a chip such that when we send the 64bytes, we will be able to data burst.

+Furthermore, in the hardware there is a subarray abstraction to make sure the capacitance is passed onto the sense amplifier.
+This is not true in the memory controller.
+This is a level of abstraction.

 To begin, I will start with my design specefications:

+I will have 32 bit addressing support.
+Thus that means I can serve 4GB of memory.
+We will have two memory channels meaning that each channel can service 2 GB.